Here’s something to make you excited about the season. Ken Rosenthal on Did Gregorious’ fielding, featuring some nifty analysis from Alex Rodriguez.

 Here’s Bryant Gumbel’s editorial from the latest episode of HBO’s Real Sports:

 “Finally tonight, what are we supposed to do with Alex Rodriguez?
 Embrace him?
 Pity him?
 Scorn him?
 I can easily understand any or all of those reactions because I think he’s a liar and a fraud.
 But what I don’t understand are the expressions of shock and outrage over his alleged drug use because, frankly, this country’s crazy about drugs.
+In case of addiction one can go to drug rehab at Muse to get help.

 Modern Americans reach for a drug for any and everything – for problems real and imagined.
 It’s why we consume more pills than any nation on earth and why TV ads are relentlessly selling us Xarelto, Abilify, Stelara, Prodaxa, and dozens of other drugs we never ever guessed we supposedly needed.
+Many of them who are addicted to these drugs, are often recommend to visit Orlando rehab center for early treatment.

 Americans are only about five percent of the world’s population yet we take 80% of the world’s painkillers and a whopping 99% of the world’s Vicodin.
 We have four million kids on Ritalin, 22-million women on antidepressants, over 30-million adults on sleeping pills, 32 million on Statins, 45 million on another drug I can’t even begin to pronounce.
 The list goes on and on.
+There is drug and alcohol treatment in Miami that can help the ones that are addicted to drugs and unwanted medication they use as a temporary escape.
+The professionals at alcohol detox austin can help victims overcome addiction issues.

 So think what you will of Alex Rodriguez but when so many moms and dads are active parts of a national drug epidemic, let’s stop crying that a ballplayer’s the one setting a bad example for kids.
 And let’s skip the expressions of outrage and shock because however you may choose to view A-Rod’s alleged drugs use, there’s no denying the ugly reality that that’s become the American way.”